CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Events-and-Notifications/Config-TCA-Event-Notif.md

 - Second event on switch *leaf01*, interface *swp3*
 - Third event on switch *spine01*, interface *swp1*

-NetQ attempts to match the TCA event against hostname and interface name with three TCA rules with different scopes:
+NetQ attempts to match the threshold-crossing event against hostname and interface name with three threshold-crossing rules with different scopes:

 - Scope 1 send events for the *swp1* interface on switch *leaf01* (very specific)
 - Scope 2 send events for all interfaces on switches that start with *leaf* (moderately specific)